eydward/Density-k-PDG/README.md

 ## Algorithm Design Summary
 ### Growing the Search Tree
-We use a simple idea to grow the search tree while try to avoid unnecessary work.
-This is implemented in `grower.h`.
+We use a simple idea to grow the search tree while try to avoid unnecessary work where we can.
+This is implemented in `grower.h, .cpp` with the edge set enumeration logic implemented in `edge_gen.h, .cpp`.
 Note all graphs are on N vertices {0,1,...,N-1}.
-When we say "a graph with n vertices" in this section, we mean the number of vertices that appear in some edges is n.
+When we say "a graph with n vertices" in this section, we mean the number of vertices that have positive degrees.

 1. Start with K-1 vertices {0,...,K-2} and 0 edge.
+This is the only graph in `canonicals[K-1]`.
-2. Let n = K.  Let canonicals be empty set.
+2. Let n = K.  Let `canonicals[n]` be empty set.
 4. Repeat until n > N:
     - Add vertex (n-1) to the vertex set.
-    - General all edge candidates that goes through the new vertex, by finding \binom{n-1}{k-1} sets without vertex (n-1), and add vertex (n-1) to each edge.
+    - General all edge candidates that goes through the new vertex, by finding all \binom{n-1}{k-1} vertex sets without vertex (n-1), and adding vertex (n-1) to each edge.
+(This is in `initialize()` in `edge_gen.cpp`.)
-    - For each graph g in the canonical set, we want to add all possible combinations of the edge candidates (2^\binom{n-1}{k-1} in total) to g and see if we can generate additional graphs that are not isomorphic to anything already in the canonical set.
+    - For each graph g in the canonical set, we want to add all possible combinations of the edge candidates (`(K+2)^\binom{n-1}{k-1}-1` in total) to g and see if we can generate additional graphs that are not isomorphic to anything already in the canonical set.
+This is done in `next()` in `edge_gen.cpp`.
+Basically run a `\binom{n-1}{k-1}` digit counter, the value of each digit goes from 0 to K+1.
+0 means the corresponding edge is not in the set to be added to g.
+1 means the corresponding edge is in the set to be added to g, as an undirected edge. >=2 means the corresponding edge is in the set to be added to g, as a directed edge, with the value indicating the head.
+For example if the edge candidates has 6 edges, then we run a 6-digit counter: `000001`, `000002`, ... , `00000(K+1)`, `000010`, `000011`, ... `(K+1)(K+1)(K+1)(K+1)(K+1)(K+1)`.
+And each counter value corresponds to a set of edges to be added to g.
-        *
+        * For each edge set: make a copy of g, add the edge set to the copy, check whether it's T_k-free (explained below).
+        * If it contains T_k as a subgraph, ignore it and move on to the next edge set from the edge generator.
+        * If it's T_k-free, canonicalize it (explained below), and check if it is isomorphic to some graph already stored in `canonicals[n]`.
+If it's not isomorphic to any existing graph, add it to `canonicals[n]`.
+    - As an important optimization, if g together with an edge set contains T_k as a subgraph, then g together with any superset of that edge set also contains T_k.
+So we should skip checking those edge sets.
+There is no great way to do this in the most general way, but a simple optimization that is reasonably effective is to skip the "lower" edges.
+Take the 6-edge example from the above.
+Let's say certain direction of edge 2 and edge 3 gives us a graph that contains T_k, where the counter value is `003400`.
+Then in theory we can skip all `xy34zw` for all values of `x,y,z,w`.
+That's hard to do, but we can easily skip all `0034zw`.
+This is implemented in `notify_contain_tk_skip()` in `edge_gen.cpp`.